The Jeffersons: Synopsis

 Paul Benedict arrived as Harry Bentley, an amiable, kind, loyal yet eccentric British next-door neighbor, who worked as an interpreter at the United Nations.
 A frequent sight-gag of the show was George slamming the door in Bentley's face mid-conversation, usually during one of Bentley's stories which George invariably perceived as boring.
 Bentley also had a bad back, and frequently needed George to walk on it.
 He also became known for addressing the Jeffersons as "Mr. J" and "Mrs. J".

 Zara Cully played George's mother, Olivia "Mother" Jefferson, who constantly disparaged her daughter-in-law.
 Cully, who had first appeared in the 1974 All in the Family episode "Lionel's Engagement", reprised her role.
 She appeared regularly in the first two seasons, but made sporadic appearances over the next two years, much thinner due to a severe case of pneumonia.
 Cully was written out in season 4 due to her death in 1978, from lung cancer.
 No episode was centered on Mother Jefferson's death, but it was occasionally mentioned in future episodes that she had died.

 Ned Wertimer played their tip-hungry doorman, Ralph Hart, throughout the series.
 He was known for constantly stalling at the Jeffersons' door with his hand out waiting for a tip.
 Most of the cast usually didn't respond, but George almost always gave in.
 He also used it in a blackmail manner, usually requiring George to pay more in order to keep his mouth shut about something such as a stock tip.
 Ralph was also known for making up stories of him struggling to fulfill the Jeffersons' request to get more tips.

-Danny Wells played Charlie, the owner and a bartender of a nearby bar to the Jeffersons apartment building.
+Danny Wells played Charlie, the owner and a bartender of a bar on the ground floor of the Jeffersons apartment building.
 The cast commonly visited the bar for a drink or to attend a party.
 Charlie was also revealed to be an alcoholic in the season 11 episode "A Secret in the Back Room", in which Charlie is in denial, but the Jeffersons eventually get him to admit to his problem and advise him to get some help.
 His alcohol problem isn't referenced anymore throughout the series, but it is assumable Charlie overcame it.